 Yes, 24 hours a day.
 In those days we had three crews so we had 8-hour shifts.
 Now, it came down to two shifts and 12-hour days.
-The most I ever made as a driller...when I started drilling in 1946, I started at 1.57 an hour.
+The most I ever made as a driller...when I started drilling in 1946, I started at a dollar fifty-seven an hour.
 Then, I drilled for different companies for 18 years.
-The most I ever made was 3.25 an hour working for Dick Guidry.
+The most I ever made was three twenty-five an hour working for Dick Guidry.